 Acetaminophen, the most popular brand of which is Tylenol, causes similar symptoms when ingested by dogs, with some variations.
 Along with digestive upset, including diarrhea, nausea and vomiting, and neurological issues, like loss of coordination, acetaminophen toxicity in dogs may present with the following symptoms:

+So, if your dog ate ibuprofen, what’s happening inside his body?
 Dog metabolism is both different and faster than that of humans.
 NSAIDs are fast-acting pain relief medications; combine that with a much narrower margin of safety for dogs than humans, and the consequences make more sense.
 One reason why ibuprofen specifically is dangerous to dogs, particularly Advil, is the sweetened outer coating.
 Unlike cats, dogs can experience the taste of sweetness, making them more appealing in greater quantities.

 Once in the stomach, NSAIDs reduce the production of COX enzymes.
 These enzymes are responsible for natural inflammation control; anti-inflammatories inhibit the ability of the dog’s body to regulate itself.
 More importantly, COX enzymes help to produce and maintain the mucosal barrier.
 This is a lining that protects the stomach wall from being worn away by its own digestive acids.
 The more pain pills a dog swallows, the faster that lining disintegrates.